anidoesdev/DoodleFlow/README.md

-# SketchFlow - An Excalidraw Clone
+# DoodleFlow - An Excalidraw Clone

-**SketchFlow** is a web-based whiteboard application that replicates the functionality of [Excalidraw](https://excalidraw.com).
+**DoodleFlow** is a web-base application that replicates the functionality of [Excalidraw](https://excalidraw.com).
 It enables users to create freehand diagrams collaboratively in real time with a sleek and intuitive UI.

 ## Features